 Course Learning Objectives

-You will develop an in-depth understanding of radiation biology and its applications.
-After the course you will be able to demonstrate a knowledge and understanding of:
+On completion of the course students will be able to demonstrate a knowledge and understanding of:

 1. Fundamental radiation biology; linking the temporal and spatial distribution of physical interactions with ionising radiation and associated chemistry, with the ultimate response of the cell and key factors modulating this response.